sbdchd/squawk/docs/docs/renaming-table.md

 Renaming a table may break existing clients that depend on the old table name.

 During deployments, you can have multiple versions of your app running at the same time.
-If you rename a table that the old version of your app depends on, you'll
+If you rename a table that the old version of your app depends on, your app will likely error.

 ## solutions